nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets-filters.md

 EOF
 ```

-This `SnippetFilter` is the same as the one applied to the coffee HTTPRoute, however it removes the `nodelay` setting
+This `SnippetsFilter` is the same as the one applied to the coffee HTTPRoute, however it removes the `nodelay` setting
 on the `limit_req` directive.
 This forces a delay on the incoming requests to match the rate set in `limit_req_zone`.

 Verify that the `SnippetsFilter` is Accepted: